yochaigal/cairn/wip/2e/dungeon-exploration.md

 **Freya**: _"I want it.
 Can I dig it out easily?"_

-**Warden**: _"The fingers are wrapped around it quite tightly; you'll need to work hard to get it loose, or spend an extra turn to extract it quietly.
+**Warden**: _"The fingers are wrapped around it quite tightly; you'll need to work hard to get it loose or spend an extra turn to extract it quietly.
 Either choice will likely trigger a dungeon event roll."_

 **Freya**: _"Damn.
 Fine, I'll do it as quickly as possible, using the edge of my dagger and a block of rubble to pop it out.
 Noise be damned!_"